-In 2009 I bought an Atari 2600, an Atari 2600 Jr. and an Atari 800 XL.
-I also received a Amiga 2000 for free.
-By a further visit to that above-mentioned collection I got the rare disk drive 1581 at only 10 euros.
-I also bought a C128 as well as an Atari 1050 disk drive and two drives Amiga (model 1010 and 1011).
-From AmigaKit, an Amiga dealer, I bought two new Amiga CD32.
+Also in 2009, things were going well!
+I bought an Atari 2600, an Atari 2600 junior and an Atari 800 XL.
+I got an Amiga 2000 as a gift.
+From the collection Kraut I got the rare drive 1581 for only 10 euros.
+I also bought a C128, an Atari 1050 floppy drive and two Amiga drives A1010 and A1011.
+From AmigaKit, an Amiga dealer, I bought two new Amiga CD32 (about 32 euros each).

 Thanks to all who have contributed to the collection!